Servicestack F# template. Starting from the Start

 Also, delete default.htm and *.js files.
 But keep the App_Start folder.
 We may need it.

 It is almost done.
-Now, create AppHost.fs in App_start folder.
-Write a namespace you like and copy paste below code.
+Now, create AppHost.fs in the App_Start folder.
+Write a namespace you like and copy-paste the code below.

 type AppHost() =